lukasheinrich/hepsw-docker/README.md

-# mctools-docker
+# hepsw-docker
-dockerfiles for Monte Carlo tools
+dockerfiles for HEP tools